Top Ten Immune Suggestions

 Drink adequate pure water and nourishing fluids: Hydration is key to cellular and lymph health.
 Herbal teas provide valuable nutrients; specific formulas can assist with blood, tissue and organ tonification and cleansing.

 Nourish yourself: Go organic with diet and environmentally friendly with all products.
 Eat an immune‐supportive diet.
 Reduce the total load your body and the earth has to clean up.
 Get an air filter for your home and work place.
 Be in natural environments whenever possible.
 Breathe fresh air, notice the beauty, listen.

 Seasonal detoxification: Simplified eating and herbs that focus on blood, liver, lymph, and bowel will clear excess waste, and rest vital organs.

 Eliminate sugar: It feeds cancer cells, yeast, parasites and depresses immunity.

 Take immune supportive supplements: A multiple vitamin and mineral with antioxidants most days; additional vitamins; A, C, and E, minerals; Zinc and Selinium and antioxidants such as lipoic acid, CoQ10, astragalus, elderberry, shitaki, reishi and maitaki mushrooms, bioflavonoids, NAC, olive leaf extract, whey, and probiotics.

-Deborah McTaggart is a registered nutritionist with a special interest in high energy demand, high performance, travel health, stress and sport recovery and performance.
+Deborah McTaggart is a registered nutritionist with a special interest in high energy demand, high performance, travel health, stress and nutrition for sport, recovery and performance.
 She works as a Consultant with The Resilience Institute, UK who work with global leadership to sustain high performance and long term health resilience.
 Deborah practices in Barnes, South West London and global via Skype and Zoom.
 Contact me here for further information.